 Visitors can view fish breeding in all its stages, from fingerlings to full-grown trout.
-Anglers with an interest in the heritage of their sport will enjoy the museum featuring the history of angling in Tasmania.

 Incorporating 'Pancakes by the Ponds'

 Pancakes by the Ponds specialise in savoury and sweet, traditional European style crepes.
 Fully licensed with Tasmanian wines and quality coffee.